nationcost/adore-doc/security-setup/quickstart.md

 2. For each channel, set the appropriate permission overwrites:

 **For `muted`:**
-- Send Messages: ❌
+- Send Messages: No
-- Add Reactions: ❌
+- Add Reactions: No
-- Speak: ❌
+- Speak: No

 **For `imuted`:**
-- Attach Files: ❌
+- Attach Files: No
-- Embed Links: ❌
+- Embed Links: No

 **For `rmuted`:**
-- Add Reactions: ❌
+- Add Reactions: No
-- Use External Emojis: ❌
+- Use External Emojis: No
 - Use External Stickers: ❌

 ---